-Career objectives is a statement of your goals for your career.
+Career objectives are a statement of your goals for your career.
 These may be placed at the top of a resume to make it clear that you are interested in a job.
 As such, these are typically customized for each position to show that your goals align to a job description.
-Career objectives are also developed for purposes such as career planning where they may reflect your career goals over the next 2-7 years.
 The following are illustrative examples of career objectives.

 AdministrationA construction administrator role with reporting and financial analysis responsibilities.

 CoordinatorA coordinator position in a dentist's office with responsibility for scheduling, billing, insurance claims and customer service.